Showing posts with label sea. Show all posts

 Overall, it was a good, adventurous trip.
 We were lucky that the sea was calm on both the days and all of us managed without any extreme sea-sickness.
 Our cook did a great job with just a stove and few vessels for cooking, even providing tea both evenings.
 Truly, an experience to be cherished for ever.

-Some more images from the trip can be viewed here.
+Images from the trip can be viewed here.

 A short video which gives you an idea on how it is from the boat.